We want people with business excellence.

 We expect Launchpad company founders from outside the UK to make every effort to remain located with the company past the first year, but cannot guarantee immigration status to make that possible.
 Therefore securing a transition to a Startup visa may be necessary for those founders to continue with the programme, and the company.

-Launchpad is an innovative postgraduate incubation and acceleration programme.
+Launchpad is Falmouth University’s venture studio.
 It is part funded by the European Regional Development Fund (ERDF), Research England and Cornwall Council.